MadeAgents/HammerBench/README.md

 bash evaluate.sh logs/Qwen2.5-7B-Instruct en
 ```

 You can set 'is_llm_judge = True' in evaluate.py and select model path in 'evaluation/llm_judge.py' to judge query-label-predict by LLMs.
+The LLM judge prompt is in 'evaluation/prompt_judge.py'.
+And judge function is in 'evaluation/llm_judge.py'.
 You can change the snapshot_id list([[0],[1,2], [-1]...]) in 'evaluate.py' to evaluate different turn for each conversation.

 ### Post-processing log file
 After recording the results(e.g. Qwen7B.log) obtained from the previous bash commands, it can be conveniently converted into a dataframe through logs/log2df.py.
 ```
 bash evaluate.sh logs/Qwen2.5-7B-Instruct en > logs/Qwen7B.log 2>&1
+cd logs/
 python log2df.py Qwen7B.log
 ```